-At the end of the 19th Century and beginning of the 20th Century, telescopes and observatories started appearing throughout the world.
+At the beginning of the 20th Century, telescopes and observatories started appearing throughout the world.
 Many were installed by universities so they could both teach students about astronomy and to conduct research.
 Often times, they were installed on the university campus.
 As time went on and telescopes advanced, three problems occurred.

 - Light pollution started to interfere with the quality of images.
 The world electrified, street lamps and bright signs were installed, and the price of electricity was low.
 There was no thought given to conservation of energy and keeping this light from flowing to where it wasn't needed, such as up into the sky.